rontarrant/tkoop/_posts/2021-08-27-0004-just-ooping-along.md

 Tk()
 ```

 Second, we derive our own `Window` class.
-It's not necessary, but it helps keep our code neatly modular, even within a single script file.
+It's not necessary, but it helps keep our code neatly modular.

 #### The Derived Window